owntech-foundation/examples/OWNVERTER/FOC_hall_sensor/README.md

 # Field Oriented Control with hall Sensors.

 ## Introduction.

 This example show how to regulate the torque in a Permanent Magnet Synchonous Machine (PMSM) using a Field Oriented Control (FOC) algorithm.

-The FOC is well adapted to PMSM with sinusoîdal back-emf (electro motive forces).
+The FOC is well adapted to PMSM with sinusoïdal back-emf (electro motive forces).
 The FOC algorithm generate smooth torque value.
 The current regulators (Proportional-Integral) are in the _"dq"_ frame where values should be constant during steady state operation.